halimbahae/blog.moroccands.com/clva5tiq6000109lacs5z1mzg.md

 ---

+## Introduction

+In the vibrant landscape of data science and community-driven initiatives, the [MDS](https://moroccands.com/) community stands as a beacon of innovation and collaboration.
+Founded by @[Bahae Eddine Halim](@bahae) , the [MDS](https://moroccands.com/) community has brought together a diverse group of passionate individuals, united by their shared commitment to leveraging data science for societal impact.

+In this article, we delve into one of the latest endeavors spearheaded by the [MDS](https://moroccands.com/) community, a groundbreaking project aimed at analyzing Moroccan online discourse during Ramadan.
+With the collective efforts of @[Bahae Eddine Halim](@bahae) ,@[Loubna Bouljadiane](@loubna264) , @[SOUFIANE SEJJARI](@sejjariMail) ,@[Zineb El houz](@zinebelhz) ,@[Ali](@ali55) ,@[Hiba Lbazry](@hibalb21), and @[Imad Nasri](@Imad1) , this project embarks on a journey to uncover insights from the vast sea of Moroccan Darija comments and tweets.

+At its core, the main objective of this project is to harness the power of data science, machine learning, and deep learning to decode the sentiments, topics, and engagement patterns prevalent in Moroccan online conversations during the sacred month of Ramadan.
+Through meticulous analysis and cutting-edge methodologies, we aim to shed light on the nuanced perspectives and cultural dynamics shaping Moroccan society in the digital age.

 > Explore the world of Ramadan comments in Moroccan Darija through EDA, uncovering patterns, trends, and insights from social media platforms like Facebook, Twitter, Hespress, and YouTube.
 Discover the prevalence of religious themes, temporal engagement patterns, language distribution, topic modeling results, and comment length analysis across different platforms.
 Gain valuable insights into online discourse during Ramadan and the significance of EDA in extracting meaningful insights from diverse datasets.

 # Data Scraping